ArtesOscuras/Notes/Bloodhound Collectors.md

 # Bloodhound Collectors:
-### Recomended:
-If you have access inside machine upload and run sharphoun.exe.
+### Recomended -> If you have access inside machine upload and run sharphoun.exe.
 Download the zip data, and use it to ingest Bloodhound.

 <br>